hitakritgoplani/security-mini-projects/random-password-generator/README.md

 **Disclaimer**: This project is intended for educational purposes only.
 Please exercise caution when using generated passwords and consider using dedicated password management tools for enhanced security.

 **Project Overview**: This React-based application provides a user-friendly interface for generating random, strong passwords.
-The generated passwords adhere to best practices for password security, incorporating a combination of uppercase and lowercase letters, numbers, and special characters.
-Users can customize the password length and choose specific character sets to tailor the generated passwords to their preferences.
+The generated passwords adhere to best practices for password security, incorporating a combination of uppercase and lowercase letters, numbers, and special characters based on the customization done by the users.
+Users can also customize the password length and choose specific character sets to tailor the generated passwords to their preferences.

 ## Educational Value
 **Understanding the Importance of Strong Passwords**